afragen/git-updater/readme.txt

 ## Description

 This plugin was designed to simply update any GitHub hosted WordPress plugin or theme.
-Currently, plugins or themes hosted on GitHub, Bitbucket, GitLab, or Gitea are also supported.
-Additionally, self-hosted installations of GitHub or GitLab are supported.
+Currently, plugins or themes hosted on  Bitbucket, GitLab, Gitea, or Gist are also supported via additional API plugins.
+Additionally, self-hosted git servers are supported.
 It also allows for remote installation of plugins or themes into WordPress.

 Your plugin or theme **must** contain a header in the style.css header or in the plugin's header denoting the location on GitHub.
 The format is as follows.